 15. Stortorget

-No sightseeing tour of Stockholm would be complete without seeing Stortorget.
-Stortorget is the vibrant and exuberant main square in the Old Town.
-Itâs the oldest square in Stockholm and a popular meeting point for tourists and locals.
-The colorful facades of the 17th- and 18th-century buildings on its west side is a dazzling sight.
+No sightseeing tour of Stockholm is complete without visiting Stortorget, the vibrant and lively main square in the Old Town.
+As the oldest square in Stockholm, it’s a popular meeting point for both tourists and locals.

-The king hosted a party at Tre Kronor fortress to celebrate and invited Stockholmâs most prominent people such as councilors, noblemen and priests.
-Towards the end of the festivities, Christian broke his promise and the partygoers were suddenly bolted in and rounded up for heresy.
-The following day more than 80 Swedish noblemen and burghers were guillotined in the square on Christianâs orders and a pyramid of their heads was displayed in the square.
+Towards the end of the festivities, Christian broke his promise, and the partygoers were suddenly bolted in and accused of heresy.
+The following day, more than 80 Swedish noblemen and burghers were executed in the square on Christian’s orders, and a gruesome pyramid of their heads was displayed.

 Directions